ElasticLens

 - Embedded relations - Flatten hasMany, hasOne, belongsTo into searchable nested objects

-- Full-text search - Term, phrase, fuzzy, regex, geo, nested object queries - all returning your Laravel models
+- Full Elasticsearch query builder - Term, phrase, fuzzy, regex, geo, nested, aggregations, highlighting.
+All returning your Laravel models.

 - Index migrations - Define your Elasticsearch mapping with a Blueprint, just like database migrations